 Depending on your exact problem there can be a multitude of solutions.
 The installation of a water hammer arrestor can be a significant way to solve your hammering problem; especially if the hammering is associated with a specific appliance such as a toilet or washing machine.
 The arrestor is a shock absorbing small chamber of air that compresses and cushions the pressure wave, virtually eliminating the loud banging and potential for damage to the connecting plumbing system.

-Always trust a licensed plumber to solve your water hammer problems and install a water hammer arrestor should your specific circumstances require it.
-For more information please contact us at 416-252-5557.
+Always trust a licensed Toronto plumbing company such to solve your water hammer problems and install a water hammer arrestor should your specific circumstances require it.